01 of 04

 hOME: What Makes This Home Feel Much Larger?

 Another space-expanding design feature is the careful window placement throughout the home.
 There are windows on all four sides and at many different levels.
-This means that almost everywhere you turn, you get a view to the outdoors.
-And everyone can appreciate the difference between looking outside and looking at a solid wall.
+This means that almost everywhere you turn, you get a view of the outdoors.
+Everyone can appreciate the difference between looking outside and looking at a solid wall.

 Finally, the built-in cabinetry keeps everyday items tucked away, so the general space doesn't feel cluttered.
 Storage is featured not just in the kitchen, but also the office, the main living space, and under the stairway, so stored items can be kept close to where they're used most often.